Two lectures, under the category Hudson Valley Highlights, are now available for your location.

 YOUR LECTURER

-A lifelong resident of the Hudson Valley, Frank Marquette is the owner-operator of Murder Café and Theatre on the Road.
+Hudson Valley resident, Frank Marquette is the owner-operator of Murder Café and Theatre on the Road.
 He has been writing and producing original murder mystery plays for Mohonk’s mystery weekend since 2017 and has been presenting “living history” tours and performances at local historic sites since 2013.
-Beginning in 1998 he has written and produced 12 original plays and has acted in and directed dozens more; Frank has also appeared in national commercials, and a number of television shows.
+Since 1998 he has written and produced 12 original plays and has acted in and directed dozens more; Frank has also appeared in national commercials, and a number of television shows.
 He also conducts workshops at the annual NYSTEA (New York State Theatre Education Assoc.)
 Conference.

-Each live lecture is approximately 50 minutes long.
+Each live lecture is approximately 50 minutes long and includes interaction and questions from the audience.
 For details, availability and fees call 845-475-7973 or email theatreontheroad@gmail.com.